Skip to main content

 • Women's Health

 Pain, pressure or discomfort in the chest is not always severe or even the most prominent heart attack symptom, particularly in women.
-That’s why it’s important for women to understand their unique symptoms and work to reduce their risk of heart disease.
+That’s why women need to understand their unique symptoms and work to reduce their risk of heart disease.

-Certain factors play a larger role in the development of heart disease in women than the traditional risks of high cholesterol, high blood pressure and obesity.
+Certain factors play a more significant role in the development of heart disease in women than the traditional risks of high cholesterol, high blood pressure and obesity.

 Women should control these risk factors to help prevent heart disease: